seespine-2022/.github/.github/ISSUE_TEMPLATE/issue_template.md

 -> Continue to 6

 ## 6. Change questionnaire
 *Check if any of the statements are true.
-If true, check the statement and add an explaination.*
+If true, check the statement and add an explanation.*
 <!---QMSTag:Questionnaire:Start--->
 <details>
   <summary>Design change (technology, engineering, performance changes)</summary>